| This study of the Rosario

 Latinoamericano de Economía Humana (Latin American Centre for Human

 Economics), and with the support of the EMS/IDRC programme.
+The team was integrated by

 the Hygiene Division of the Municipality of Colonia, The Environmental